MaouStan/MaouHub-Site/src/pages/posts/php-pizza-shop-post.md

 The use of PDO, PDO_MySQL, GD, and MySQLi extensions significantly enhanced our project's capabilities, allowing us to create a more robust, secure, and visually appealing website.
 These technologies provided us with valuable experience in handling databases securely, processing images, and managing complex data operations.

 This project not only enhanced our technical skills but also gave us valuable experience in project management and teamwork.
 The challenges we faced and overcame throughout the development process have prepared us for future web development projects.

+Don't forget to check out the [live demo](https://pizza.maouhub.com/) to see the Pizza Shop in action!